|

 inquiry.
 Here's Carl Cameron's second report.

-- CARL CAMERON, FOX NEWS
+(BEGIN VIDEOTAPE) CARL CAMERON, FOX NEWS

 CORRESPONDENT (voice-over): Fox News has learned